agorevski/MyWebsite/docs/DEVELOPMENT.md

 ### CSS Custom Properties

-Use CSS variables defined in `variables.css` for consistency:
+Use CSS variables defined in `critical.min.css` for consistency:

 ```css
 .my-component {